A step from the ordinary

 My colleagues and I held more than ten planning meetings over Zoom focusing just on two things: how to prevent any survey team member catching Covid-19, and collecting quality data.
 Mobilizing the respondents was the least of our worries since WFP had taken this burden off us and had done a good job in mobilization using a bulk short messaging system to the prospective respondents.
 Not all the meetings were successful and at times I would end the Zoom call and think to myself, “Will this really work?”
 However, there was only ever one response, “It has to work no matter what!”

 We finally settled on a plan!
-We would set up a call centre and have all the survey personnel make calls to the respondents from the call centre after training and pre-testing.
+We would set up a call centre, to ensure consistent data collection and overcome mobile connection challenges, and have all the survey personnel make calls to the respondents from the call centre after training and pre-testing.
 We had to worry about their travel to the call centre without contracting the infection, how to prevent and manage any case of infection at the call centre, and how to manage post-activity cases.
 We settled on the following;

 - All the survey personnel would be hosted at the call centre without leaving for the entire period of the survey and with no visitors.